 When work is especially demanding, it’s tempting to cancel social plans.
 However, no matter what’s going on at work, it’s worth keeping at least one social event per week in the calendar.

-Finding a human connection is especially crucial during COVID-19 lockdown.
-This might come in the form of a recurring Zoom call with a group of friends or a family quiz.
+Finding a human connection is especially crucial during when you aren't going in office.
+This might come in the form of a family quiz or going for lunch with friends.

 10. Just say no

 Don’t feel pressured to take on every new request from a colleague or manager.
 Saying “yes” to everything is a sure-fire way to destroy your work-life balance.